 As a prospective member we want you to have a sampling of what we have to offer.
 We put this page together to give you a chance to benefit from a taste of the different types of content represented in the above tabs.
 So peruse what's below and click on the links.

-If you like what you see click here and sign up, taking advantage of our discounted Charter Pro-Member subscription and also our 3-day no questions asked cancelation policy.
+If you like what you see click here and sign up, taking advantage of our Member subscription, which includes 3-day no questions asked cancellation policy.
 We look forward to helping you have a successful practice.

 As a helping professional, you know that mental health and physical health go hand in hand.
 But like many of us in this business, you may be so focused on taking care of your family, your clients and patients, that you end up with little energy to take care of yourself.